ashley-leung/monzo-interview/behavioral.md

 ---

-Q4.
-Coaching and mentoring,
+## Tell us about a time where you had to coach and mentor

+### Situation
+While working on the Digital Product Passport system at eBay, I introduced a Kafka-based architecture in a part of the organisation that primarily used Java/Spring.

+In the Web3 group, most engineers:
+- Had limited experience with Kafka in Node.js
+- Were starting to build event-driven systems independently
+- Risked inconsistent implementations and reliability issues

+I realised this wasn’t just a one-team problem — it would repeat across squads unless addressed systematically.

+### Task
+My goal was to raise the engineering standard across the org, not just solve my team’s problem.

+Specifically:
+- Enable other engineers to safely adopt Kafka
+- Prevent common pitfalls (data loss, poor observability, misconfigured consumers)
+- Create a repeatable, scalable approach to learning, not ad-hoc support

+### What we are looking for
 - proactive is better, multiple methods best adapt to the persons needs
 - Led to it, approach
 - Results and learnings

-Mentorship as leverage
+- Mentorship as leverage
-Mentorship is:
+- Mentorship is:
     - Intentional
     - Repeatable
     - Outcome-driven
     - Goes beyond onboarding.

 Weak L40 signal
 Mentorship = helping someone get up to speed once.